 Historically, the full deployment of a general purpose technology such as mechanization or electricity has resulted in the emergence of organizational standards native to their era — a new normal way of doing things.

-Although blockchain and decentralized consensus are sometimes also portrayed as revolutionary general purpose technologies, I think it’s more appropriate to view them as a continuation of the information and communication technology (ICT) revolution.
+Although blockchain is sometimes also portrayed as a revolutionary general purpose technology, I think it’s more appropriate to view it as an outgrowth and continuation of the information and communication technology (ICT) revolution.
 However, blockchain could represent a decisive step in the emergence of ICT-native forms of socio-economic organization that are digital, decentralized, global, and semi-automated at birth.
 A new normal way of doing things, at least in areas uniquely enabled by ICT such as digital services and collaboration.
-Clearly, such forms would be fundamentally different from traditional organizations that are currently going through their own versions of digital transformation.
+Such forms may end up quite different from traditional organizations that are currently going through their own versions of digital transformation.

-Despite their promise as global mega-bureaucracies in which administrators are replaced by software and users have sovereignty over their personal data, there are a hundred reasons to be skeptical about the potential of blockchain networks to develop into systemically important economic infrastructure.
-One of the most potent criticisms concerns their ability to compete with the deployment, already well underway, of immense digital communication networks centrally managed by governments and corporations who, as you’re reading this, are opportunistically engaged in a global data grab.
+Despite their promise as global mega-bureaucracies in which administrators are replaced by software and users have sovereignty over their personal data, there are many reasons to be skeptical about the potential of blockchain networks to develop into systemically important economic infrastructure.
+One of the most potent criticisms concerns their ability to compete with the deployment, already well underway, of immense digital communication networks centrally managed by governments and corporations who are currently engaging in a massive global data grab.

-But regardless of which of these parallel developments prevails as the norm, should the users of these networks — and this will eventually include everyone on the planet — be worried?
-That depends on how one feels about the fundamental trade-offs of a society that’s been in the making for a while now.
+But regardless of which of these parallel developments prevails as the norm, should the users of these digital networks— and this will eventually include almost everyone on the planet — be worried?
+That depends on how one feels about the fundamental trade-offs of a society that’s been in the making for a while already.